Bluetooth-Devices/bthome-ble/CONTRIBUTING.md

 ### Write Documentation

-BThome BLE could always use more documentation, whether as part of the official BThome BLE docs, in docstrings, or even on the web in blog posts, articles, and such.
+BTHome BLE could always use more documentation, whether as part of the official BTHome BLE docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback